A Ceasefire in the IRS' War on US Citizens

 Don’t Forget FATCA!

-On July 1 key information disclosure provisions of the Foreign Account Tax Compliance Act (FATCA) come into effect.
+On July 1 key information disclosure provisions of the Foreign Account Tax Compliance Act (FATCA) came into effect.
 “Foreign financial institutions” (FFIs) – i.e., foreign banks and other financial institutions – must be either FATCA compliant or in the process of becoming FATCA compliant.
 If they’re not, interest, dividends, rents, and similar payments leaving the US directed to those institutions will be subject to a 30 percent withholding tax.

 Part of FATCA compliance requires banks to make the IRS aware of any accounts that are owned directly or indirectly by US taxpayers.
 The IRS has been asking many banks to review their accounts retroactively for at least one year – sometimes longer – to identify US persons who closed accounts during that time.
 If the IRS thinks you closed your account to avoid FATCA, the possibility of a "willful" violation increases substantially.